Imo PDP stakeholders reject Atiku's campaign council

 By Emmanuel Iheaka

-Some stakeholders of the Peoples Democratic Party (PDP), Imo State, have rejected the recently announced list of the party’s presidential campaign council for the state.
+OWERRI—Some stakeholders of the Peoples Democratic Party, PDP, Imo State, have rejected the recently announced list of the party’s presidential campaign council for the state.

-The state secretary of the party, Nze Ray Emeana had released the list on Sunday, with the immediate past governor of the state, Rt.
-Hon.
-Emeka Ihedioha as chairman of the council.
+The state secretary of the party, Nze Ray Emeana had released the list on Sunday, with the immediate past governor of the state, Emeka Ihedioha, as chairman of the council.

-Addressing journalists in Owerri, the stakeholders described the list as an extension of Rt.
-Hon.
-Ihedioha’s campaign council.
+Addressing journalists in Owerri, the stakeholders described the list as an extension of Ihedioha’s campaign council.

-Speaking on behalf of the stakeholders, Hon.
-Ngozi Ogbu said there was no consultation before the constitution of the list, dismissing it as fake and product of imposition.
+Speaking on behalf of the stakeholders, Ngozi Ogbu, said there was no consultation before the constitution of the list, dismissing it as fake and product of imposition.

-Ogbu is the Director General of Divine Mandate Movement, a campaign structure of the National Secretary of PDP, Sen. Samuel Anyanwu.

-Also speaking, Chief Myke Ikoku corroborated Ogbu’s claim and called on the National Working Committee of the party and its presidential candidate, Alhaji Atiku Abubakar to redress the issue.
+Also speaking, Myke Ikoku corroborated Ogbu’s claim and called on the National Working Committee of the party and its presidential candidate, Atiku Abubakar to redress the issue.

 The stakeholders said: “We the Imo PDP stakeholders reject the fake Presidential Campaign Council list purportedly announced today, November, the 13th, 2022 by the State Secretary of the party, Nze Ray Emeana.